 Bible studies, contemplative prayer, faith formation classes, book discussions, and group conversations around challenging issues offer opportunities to broaden and deepen Christian faith.
 These gatherings help us to explore and enhance our understanding of Jesus’ message and our relationship with God.
 Participation draws the community together and enriches our parish life.
 Everyone is invited to take part.

-Weekly Bible Studies bring a welcome midday break at 12:15 pm, as we explore a passage of scripture that is an appointed reading for the following Sunday.
-We gather in the church for this informal 45-minute discussion.
-All who can are welcome and encouraged to join us.
+Weekly Bible Studies via Zoom bring a welcome midday break at 12:15 pm, as we explore a passage of scripture that is an appointed reading for the following Sunday.
+Join us for this informal 45-minute discussion.
+All are welcome.

 Online Adult Education Offering

 Gospel Parallels/Parallel Gospels

 Join the Rev. Craig D. Townsend on the second Wednesday of each month, from September 13, 2023, to May 8, 2024, 7:00-8:00 pm, on Zoom, for the adult education offering, Gospel Parallels/Parallel Gospels.
 We’ll explore together why there are four different and differing gospels, and compare other accounts and portrayals of Jesus’ life and ministry – gnostic gospels, early orthodox writings, but also art, music, mystical commentaries and more – all to help us see what each of our own personal and parallel gospels look like.
 Who is Jesus to you?